Visiting Muxia Spain | A Magical Village in Galicia

 Whether you are walking the Camino, or simply looking to slow down and find something special, don’t miss the chance to visit Muxía in Galicia.

 Have you been to Muxía?
 Did you walk the Camino Finisterre or visit as a day trip or tour from Santiago de Compostela?
-Is there something you loved along the Costa da Morte that I’m missing?
+Is there something you loved to see in Muxia that I’m missing?
 Let me know in the comments below!

 Pack This Post for Later!
 Pin It!